 Here at Contact we want to preserve and share stories of Lost Summers, and we would love to hear yours.
 Send us your story in whatever creative way you’d like – we’ll be looking to feature some on a podcast later this year.

 Developing the Next Generation

 We’re also supporting the Freelance Taskforce, established to discover and profile the needs of self-employed and freelance theatre and performance makers.
-Zorazelda King is our northwest representative, and you can read her first blog post here.
+Zorazelda King is our northwest representative, and has written a series of blog posts

 Announcements and Commissions